Rotating Shifts: What Are They And Should Your Team Use Them?

-This article shares 12 tips for producing a restaurant schedule that creates a more productive team.
+This article shares the best tips for producing a restaurant schedule that builds a productive team.

 Consistency is key when it comes to posting a new schedule.
 It should occur on the same day and at the same time every week (or every two, three, or four weeks depending on your system).

 So, for example, if you decide to post the new schedule on Fridays by 5 p.m., it should always be posted on Fridays at or before 5 p.m.

 Once you’ve established the day and time you want to release the new schedule, you can work backward from there to set deadlines for yourself and your staff.
 With Friday at 5 p.m. as your deadline, give yourself most of Friday and all of Thursday to create the schedule.

 It may not take you that long, but you never know when an emergency might pop up.
 With Thursday and Friday as your work days, that means you can accept employee requests for vacations, preferred work days, and preferred shifts until that Wednesday.

 Setting up a consistent process for schedule creation — and sticking to it — can help you keep the difficulty of this complicated and daunting task to a minimum.

 Your consistency also helps your employees know what to expect.
 They know they have until a certain day to inform you of their personal schedule.
 And they can rely on the fact that the new schedule will always be released at the same time.

 If your schedule-making tasks are taking up more of your time than you would like, here are 10 common employee scheduling issues and how to easily solve them.